SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 `type`
 : (required, string) This field contains an URI, referencing more information about the error type.

-`detail`
+`title`
-: (required, string) A human-readable description of the error.
+: (required, string) A short human-readable description of the error.

 `errors`
 : (optional, list of errors) MAY contain references to which values in the original request were not acceptable to the server.